gngram/systemd-service-config-options/README.md

 ### SystemCallArchitectures

-**Type**:

-**Default**:

-Takes a space-separated list of architecture identifiers to include in the system call filter.
-Defaults to an empty list, meaning no filtering is applied by default.

-When configured:
+Specifies the allowed system call architectures for the service to include in system call filter.

+**Type**: *Space-separated list of architecture identifiers.*

+**Default**: Empty list.
+No filtering is applied.

+**Options**:
-- Processes of this unit will only be allowed to call native system calls and system calls specific to the architectures specified in the list.
+- *List of architectures*: Processes of this unit will only be allowed to call native system calls and system calls specific to the architectures specified in the list. e.g. `native`, `x86`, `x86-64` or `arm64` etc.

-If the service runs in user mode or in system mode without the `CAP_SYS_ADMIN` capability, enabling this option implies `NoNewPrivileges=yes`.

 [SystemCallArchitectures](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#SystemCallArchitectures=)